HeRAMS-WHO/herams-i18n/docs/index.rst

   .. note: If you cannot find a user, it means the user has not yet created an account.
 Ask the user to create an account by registering on the HeRAMS platform and then retry.
 Should the issue persist, contact your system administrator or send an email to `herams@who.int <mailto:herams@who.int?>`_.

 5. Use the checkboxes to select the appropriate permission level.
-See `Access your workspace`__ or `<#project-permissions>`for further details on workspace permissions.
+See `Access your workspace`_ or `Project Permissions`_ for further details on workspace permissions.

 6. Click the |share-button| button to grant users the desired permissions.